 The testing viewer allows you to see and annotate samples.
-Attributes such as a signature or a dollar amount can be dropped onto the test sample in the viewer.
+Attributes, such as a signature or dollar amount, can be dropped onto the test sample in the viewer.
 You can drag and drop markup onto the sample using shapes, lines, tickmarks, and text to communicate critical information.

-To share your documents with users outside of Wdesk, you can export the document as a PDF with Markup for only specific evidence or for the entire test form.
-The PDF will contain all the markup you've added.
+To share your documents with users outside of Wdesk, you can Export as PDF with Markup for specific evidence or for the entire test form.
+The PDF will retain all the markup you've added.